 No, there is no fee.

-The entire process is free of charge – from voting to evaluation, right through to the announcement of the awards.
+The entire process is free of charge – from voting to evaluation, right through to the announcement of the award winners.

 How does the selection and judging process work?